ForesightKV: Optimizing KV Cache Eviction for Reasoning Models by Learning Long-Term Contribution: Model Architectures and Sampling Algorithm

 \subsection{Sampling Algorithm}

-After computing the importance score of each KV pair, we apply a Top-$K$ Multinomial Sampling strategy to determine which pairs to retain and which to evict.
-The procedure consists of two steps: (i) we first construct a candidate set by selecting the top-$K'$ pairs with the highest scores; (ii) we then normalize their scores with a softmax function and perform multinomial sampling to select $K$ pairs for eviction.
-As shown in Section~\ref{sec:ablation}, this approach outperforms both standard top-$K$ and multinomial sampling, while introducing stochasticity that encourages exploration, making it particularly suitable for reinforcement learning settings.
+After computing the importance score of each KV pair, we apply a Top-$K$ multinomial sampling strategy to determine which pairs to evict.
+The procedure consists of two steps: (i) we first construct a candidate set by selecting the $K'$ pairs with the lowest predicted importance scores; (ii) we then normalize their negative scores with a softmax function and perform multinomial sampling to select $K$ pairs for eviction.
+This strategy avoids committing deterministically to potentially noisy local rankings while preventing unrestricted multinomial sampling from evicting highly important KV pairs.
+As shown in Section~\ref{sec:ablation}, it outperforms both standard top-$K$ and pure multinomial sampling, while introducing controlled stochasticity that encourages exploration and is particularly suitable for reinforcement learning settings.